The latest new and improved article published in Thought Catalog. Hope you enjoy it!

 Timing.
 I struggle with this whole thing, both in the sense of the ‘space-time continuum’ and in the sense of being defined as ‘good or bad’.

 Bad timing.
 We hear it all the time.
 It’s usually a deal breaker, right?
 You got the perfect job offer or met your person or want to move to a new city…whatever the situation, there is something you want, but the circumstances aren’t ideal for it to happen.
-I actually think bad timing can be split into two versions: timing of things or events that happen to you, and timing as the point when you decide to let things or events happen to you.

 Timing has become particularly relevant in every sense of the word over the past year.
 Falling in love ‘at the worst possible time’.
 The duration and perception of time enduring six months in a dysfunctional relationship.
-The death of three boys because I was in the wrong place at the wrong time.
+The death of three boys because I was in the wrong place at the worst possible time.

 This has become especially apparent for me as I try to approach dating and relationships post-divorce and heartbreak.
 I’ve heard repeatedly from well-intentioned friends, “Are you sure you are ready?”, “You know, they say it takes at least half the time you were in a relationship to get over it.”, “You are supposed to give yourself at least a year after you get a divorce before you start dating again.”